 PTI's Medical Assisting program combines superior classroom instruction from industry trained professionals with hands-on experience in our state-of-the-industry lab facilities.

 You will learn important clinical and administrative skills that will prepare you for a successful healthcare career.
-The PTI program prepares you for a number of important exams including the NCCT Phlebotomy Technician Certification exam and the CMA exam.
+The PTI program prepares you to sit for the American Association of Medical Assistants (CMA) certification exam, or the American Medical Technologist (RMA) certification exam.
+Students who complete the Medical Assisting Program may also choose to sit for the AMT’s phlebotomy certification exam.

 - You will learn from our state-of-the-industry lab, work with the latest equipment, and develop hands-on skills and confidence in a realistic setting.